jstudenski/Basic-Portfolio/README.md

 > - Add HTML and CSS badges to portfolio items
 > - UX Lift portfolio items on hover
 > - Remove 'link-item-line' and make seperators part of the border
+> - Update 'Connect with me' links
+> - Add 'About Me' bio
+> - float '.navigation-links' container right instead of each link
+> - check css for color consistency

 ------